valtimo-platform/valtimo-documentation/getting-started/modules/zgw/verzoek.md

 # Verzoek

-This plugin makes it possible for Valtimo to create a Valtimo case an GZAC zaak beased on a form submission in OpenFormulieren.
+This plugin makes it possible for Valtimo to create a Valtimo case with a GZAC zaak when a notification is received from the Notificaties API.

 ## Dependencies